Bucknell University: Rankings

-In the 2022 edition of U.S. News & World Report, Bucknell tied for 37th in the "National Liberal Arts Colleges" category.
-The 2022 edition of the Wall Street Journal/Times Higher Education U.S. College Rankings placed Bucknell 81st among U.S. universities.
-In 2022, Forbes rated Bucknell 89th in its list of "America's Top Colleges".
-In 2022, Washington Monthly, which ranks colleges and universities based on perceived contribution to the public good as measured by social mobility, research, and promoting public service, ranked Bucknell 33rd among liberal arts colleges.
-In 2022, Payscale "College Salary Report" ranked Bucknell 28th among all colleges and universities and 12th among liberal arts colleges for salary potential.
-Bucknell is considered one of the "Hidden Ivies," an institution reputed to provide an education comparable to that of Ivy League institutions.
+In the 2024 edition of U.S. News & World Report, Bucknell tied for 31st in the "National Liberal Arts Colleges" category.
+The 2025 edition of Forbes rated Bucknell 85th in its list of "America's Top Colleges" and 19th among liberal arts colleges.
+The 2022 edition of the Times Higher Education U.S. College Rankings placed Bucknell 27th among U.S. liberal arts colleges.
+In 2025, Washington Monthly, which ranks colleges and universities based on perceived contribution to the public good as measured by social mobility, research, and promoting public service, ranked Bucknell 93rd among liberal arts colleges.
+In 2024, the Payscale "College Salary Report" ranked Bucknell 40th among all colleges and universities and 10th among liberal arts colleges for salary potential.
+Bucknell is listed as one of the "Hidden Ivies" as published in 2016 by educational consultants Howard and Matthew Greene.

 Admissions

-U.S. News & World Report classifies Bucknell's selectivity as "more selective."
-For the Class of 2026 (enrolled Fall 2022), Bucknell received 11,708 applications and accepted 3,812 (32.6%), with 1,047 enrolling (27.5% yield rate).
-The middle 50% range of SAT scores for the enrolled freshmen was 650–730 for reading and writing, and 660–770 for math, while the ACT middle 50% composite range was 29–33.
+U.S. News & World Report classifies Bucknell's selectivity as "more selective".
+For the Class of 2028 (enrolled Fall 2024), Bucknell received 11,377 applications and accepted 3,291 (28.9%), with 994 enrolling (30.2% yield rate).
+The middle 50% range of SAT scores for the enrolled freshmen was 640–740 for reading and writing, and 670–760 for math, while the ACT middle 50% composite range was 31–34.
 Beginning in 2022, Bucknell like most of its peer institutions is now test optional, meaning applicants can choose whether or not to submit SAT and ACT scores when applying.
-The average high school grade point average (GPA) for enrolled freshmen the class of 2026 was 3.75.
+The average high school grade point average (GPA) for enrolled freshmen the class of 2028 was 3.62.

 Athletics

-Bucknell is a member of the Patriot League for Division I sports, (Division I FCS in football).
-Bucknell's traditional opponents include Lafayette College, Holy Cross, Lehigh University, Colgate University, and American University.
+Bucknell is a member of the Patriot League for Division I sports (Division I FCS in football).

-The Bucknell football team won the first Orange Bowl 26–0, over the Miami Hurricanes on January 1, 1935.
-Bucknell won the first Division II NCAA swimming and diving championships in 1964.
-It is also the alma mater of baseball pitcher Christy Mathewson, who requested burial in a cemetery adjoining Bucknell's campus.

-In 2005, the men's basketball team went to the NCAA men's basketball tournament and became the first Patriot League team to win an NCAA tournament game, upsetting Kansas (64–63).
+In 2005, the men's basketball team went to the NCAA men's basketball tournament and became the first Patriot League team to win an NCAA tournament game, upsetting Kansas 64–63.
 The victory followed a year that included wins over #7 Pittsburgh and Saint Joseph's.
 They lost to Wisconsin in the following round but received the honor of "Best Upset" at the 2005 ESPY Awards.
+The following year, Bucknell received a #9 seed (highest in Patriot League history) and defeated #8 seed Arkansas in the first round.